SESMG/SESMG/docs/publications/paper.md

 * applicability without any programming knowledge,

-* automatic conceptualization of individual urban energy systems with any size, and
+* automatic conceptualization of individual urban energy systems with any size,

+* automatic result processing and vizualization of complex relationships in form of system graphs, pareto-fronts, energy amount diagrams, capacity diagrams, and more, as well as

 * a set of standard (but still customizable) technical and economic modeling parameters including description and references.